 Recently a family from Denmark experienced this at their holiday home, and neither their wallet or the environment benefitted from this.

 Over a 32 day period, before the leak was detected, the leak ended up wasting around 283 m3 of clean water and around 14,933 DKK or €2,000.
-In this case the family left the holiday home, with the flush bottom at being stuck on constant flushing.
+In this case the family left the holiday home, with the flush button pressed down, leaving it constantly flushing.

 Aguardio has developed ‘The Leak Sensor’.
 The leak sensor’s main function is to detect these leakages before they become a problem.

 The unit clamps onto the toilet water inlet, fastened with a strip, and will measure if there is a constant water flow inside the pipe.
 When a leak is detected, the Leak Sensor’s alarm system will go off to let you know that there is a leak.
 Installing the leak sensor will give you the ease of mind that you will not receive an unwanted water bill that is way higher than it should have been.

 Installed with a clamp-on solution fixed with strips to the toilet water inlet